rmcanany/SolidEdgeHousekeeper/README.md

 However, problems can arise.
 Those cases will be reported in the log file with the message `Error processing file`.
-A stack trace will be included, which may be useful for debugging.
+A stack trace will be included, which may help debugging.
 If four of these errors are detected in a run, the programs halts with the Status Bar message `Processing aborted`.